 Moms-to-be should always be mindful of what they eat during pregnancy, for example, you might think soy may be good for your baby’s growth because it is a low-fat source of protein, but that is not necessarily the case.
-Some experts warn against a high consumption of soy claiming it could harm a developing baby due its phytic acid content.
-Phytic acid can block the baby’s uptake of heavy metals such as mercury, lead, cadmium and uranium, but in the same breath, it can also block absorption of essential minerals such as niacin, calcium, magnesium, iron and zinc.
+Some experts warn against a high consumption of soy claiming it could harm a developing baby due to its phytic acid content.
+Phytic acid can block the baby’s uptake of heavy metals such as mercury, lead, cadmium, and uranium, but in the same breath, it can also block absorption of essential minerals such as niacin, calcium, magnesium, iron, and zinc.
 And these are the baking soda of that bun in your oven.
-Another soy benefit that goes wrong during pregnancy is the legumes ability to lower cholesterol levels for women who aren’t pregnant.
-But during pregnancy, a woman’s body needs cholesterol to make estrogen, progesterone and vitamin D.
+Another soy benefit that goes wrong during pregnancy is the legume’s ability to lower cholesterol levels for women who aren’t pregnant.
+But during pregnancy, a woman’s body needs cholesterol to make estrogen, progesterone, and vitamin D.

 So, expecting mommies, have a chat with your doctor or dietician before eating soy while you’re expecting.